thepostman2/RibbonToNotes/README.md

 #RibbonToNotes

-This is midi effect plugin (based on JUCE).
+This is midi effect plugin (based on JUCE v8.0.4).

 Purpose: Change midi controller message into note message.